fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

-> Why do you like React and not Vue?

-> How is pugJS typically used?

-> How do you build a good software team?

-> How do you manage stakeholders?

-> Will ML set developers apart in the future?

-> Is it still worth learning C++ if you already know Go?﻿

-> should I consider learning c++ first and then Rust or I can directly jump into Rust?

-> Do you have any thoughts on what to look for in a Junior level position?

-> Do you see tech recruiting practices being changed in the future?

-> What is the difference between ssr, static generator and prerendering?

-> How do you deal with a senior developer who sabotages your work because of ego problems?

-> What are some bad habits you can pick up as a developer working for a large company?

-> Why is it important for software engineers/ programmers to master regex?

-> What are the grey areas between writing good quality code and poor quality code?

 > What do advanced NodeJS programmers overlook about the development process that will be very costly for them?

 > What is the worst mentality a software engineer/ programmer can have?